This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The sun was going down behind the red sandstone escarpment and we were swimming in a pool of water that is home to over 25,000 freshwater crocodiles.

 I think swimming in Lake Argyle at sunset was one of the most liberating and coolest moments of my life.
-And here I was experiencing it with my two daughters.
+It was certainly one of the highlights of our trip around Australia.

 I was wowed.